jentery/dh150/index.md

 The second half of your log is due today.

-The final exam will happen some time in April.
+The final exam will be scheduled for some time in April.

 # Assignments